Proceed with caution when considering snap on veneers.

 You might have discomfort for a day or two when first wearing them as they can be a little tight.
 With time you will get used to wearing them.

 Will I have a lisp?

 You are likely to have a lisp when you first start wearing your snap on veneers.

 The more you wear them and the more you talk, typically the quicker you get over this.
 Usually, after a few days you can speak normally again.

 Do I need to see a dentist?

-One of the primary appeals of these veneers is that you won’t need to see a dentist unless you are opting for the brand ‘Snap-On Smile’ which is provided only by dentists.
+According to advertising, one of the biggest advantages of these veneers is that you won’t need to see a dentist.

 Do you own or have you used a set or removable veneers?

 Why did you choose them and what do you think about them?